 - if you have experienced a crisis, such as illness, deterioration in health or sustained an injury

 The service is available in the five Health and Social Care Trusts in Northern Ireland.

 How you can get the service

 To get the service, a health and social care professional needs to refer you to the local Trust's reablement team.
 For example:

 - your GP

-This can take place either on discharge from hospital or from your local health and social care office.
+This can happen when you leave hospital or from your local health and social care office.